tawasta/event/website_my_events/README.rst

 =================
 Website My Events
 =================

 This module adds an **Events** entry to the customer portal.

 Portal users can view their own event registrations from **My Account**.
-The registration list supports the standard Odoo portal controls:
+The portal list follows Odoo's standard portal behavior and supports:

 * pagination
 * sorting